lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/ComponentBasics.md

 #### Handling User Actions

-UIComponent provides a simple ``Component/tappableView(_:)-ew7m`` modifier that allows you to handle tap actions.
+UIComponent provides a ``Component/tappableView(_:)-ew7m`` modifier that allows you to handle tap actions.
 Simply wrap your Component with the modifier and provide a closure to handle the tap action.

 ```swift
 Text("Tap Me").tappableView { [weak self] in